Section 11 – Deceased Persons

 Income earned in an RRSP or an RRIF after the date of death does not have to be included in the deceased’s income.

-5 Certain terms and conditions may apply.
-6 The beneficiary must be 71 years of age or under at the time of the transfer.
-7 Child living with the annuitant whose net income in the previous years was less than the basic personal amount or the increased amount in case of a child with a disability (respectively $11,809 and $20,044 in 2018 for those deceased in 2019).
+6 Certain terms and conditions may apply.
+7 A child (grandchild) is considered to be a beneficiary if he/she lives with the annuitant and his/her net income for the preceding year is less than the basic personal amount or the increased amount in the case of a child with an disability ($12,069 and $20,485 respectively in 2019 for those deceased in 2020).
 Over these thresholds, dependence has to be proven.
-8 The annuity may provide for payments for a period of not more than 18 years, less the age of the child or grandchild when the annuity is purchased.
+8 The beneficiary must be 71 years of age or under at the time of the transfer.
+9 The annuity may provide for payments for a period of not more than 18 years, less the age of the child or grandchild when the annuity is purchased.
 Annuity payments must start no later than one year after the purchase.

 Home Buyers’ Plan and Lifelong Learning Plan